estods3/Drone/README.md

 5. Single Supply (3S LiPo) powering both 4-in-1 ESC as well as PCB.
 6. Status LEDs to quickly see if Wifi is connected, if software is recieving commands from remote controller, etc.

-### Software
-In-house flight controller based on NodeMCU microcontroller compatible Arduino IDE.

 ### Software Features
 1. Arduino-based C++.
 2. Wifi controlled using a phone with browser, provides battery life status as well as controls GUI.
-3. ROS serial interface provides live feed of IMU data, flight controller status, user commands, and ESC throttle to each motor. (must have variable ros_is_used = True).
+3. Robotic Operating System (ROS) serial interface provides live feed of IMU data, flight controller status, user commands, and ESC throttle to each motor. (must have variable ros_is_used = True).
+4. Built-in ESC Firmware debug interface with BLHeli Suite (Coming Soon).

 ### ESC Firmware with BLHeli
 Using Arduino Nano as an interface (4wArduino_Nano__16_MULTIv20005.hex) with ESC plugged into pin D4.